-Because only similar grade-range schools are compared when ranking, the API score
+Because only similar grade-range schools are compared when ranking, the test score

 required to achieve a given rank is different for High Schools, Middle Schools, and Elementary schools.

-Why are your rankings or api scores different from the ones on another school rating site?
+Why are your rankings or test scores different from the ones on another school rating site?

 In cases where other sites display a different rank, it is possible that they have

-older or newer data or that the site uses their own formula for producing a rank.
+older or newer data or that the site uses a different formula for producing ranks.